foneandrew/ruby-spec-runner/README.md

 - `ruby-spec-runner.rspecCodeLensPrompts`: Show prompts in the editor to run an rspec test
 - `ruby-spec-runner.minitestCodeLensPrompts`: Show prompts in the editor to run a minitest test
 - `ruby-spec-runner.rspecDecorateEditorWithResults`: Show the results of rspec test runs in the editor
+- `ruby-spec-runner.rspecDecorateEditorWithStaleResults`: Show stale results of rspec test runs in the editor
 - `ruby-spec-runner.minitestDecorateEditorWithResults`: Show the results of minitest runs in the editor
+- `ruby-spec-runner.minitestDecorateEditorWithStaleResults`: Show stale results of minitest runs in the editor
 - `ruby-spec-runner.windowsTerminalType`: For windows users that are using bash instead of powershell

 ## Known Issues